Anthrax

 • Gram stain and culture

-• Direct fluorescent antibody (DFA) test and polymerase chain reaction (PCR) assay
+• Direct fluorescent antibody (DFA) test

-Cultures and Gram stain of samples from clinically identified sites, including cutaneous or mucosal lesions, blood, pleural fluid, cerebrospinal fluid, ascites, or stool, should be done.
+Cultures and Gram stain of samples from clinically identified sites, including cutaneous or mucosal lesions, blood, pleural fluid, cerebrospinal fluid, ascites, or stool, should be performed.
 Sputum examination and Gram stain are unlikely to identify inhalation anthrax because airspace disease is frequently absent.

 Bacillus anthracis